woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

 These three variables as a list are then returned.

 Save this file as :file:`distbear.py` or :file:`distbear.js`, depending on the language used.
-You can see the full scripts below:
+The complete scripts are below:

 **Python** (:download:`download <distbear.py>`):